jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY01-CLASS01-READING-NOTES.md

 Sandbox learning - a safe place to learn where risks are mitigated.

-## LEARNING THAT OCCURED AND PROBLEMS THAT ARE SOLVED
+## LEARNING THAT OCCURRED AND PROBLEMS THAT ARE SOLVED
 ### Heading syntax requires a space.

 > #### `####` The Heading